DNWMNCR/JavaForSmallTeams/tests/400_pick_examples_carefully.md

 One obvious issue is that it introduces randomness, although most frameworks provide some mechanism to control it and repeat test runs.

-## Follow the Zero, One and Many rule
+## Follow the Zero, One and Many Rule

 If your components deals with numbers or collections of things, make sure you use sufficient examples to describe it's behaviour.